Money really does grow on trees. Picking forest greens for profit is easy when you know who to sell them to.

-Brush picking-the gathering of sword fern, salal, and other forest greens for sale to florist-supply
+Make money picking forest greens for profit.
+Brush picking is the gathering of sword fern, salal, and other forest greens for sale to florist-supply houses.

 "Oh well," Allen said, "we've looked forward to seeing Canada for so long that we can certainly wait a little longer.
 But we still have enough money to enjoy a leisurely drive back to San Francisco along the scenic coastal route."